Brand Consistency Online: Reaching a Global Audience

 We also maintain dedicated translation teams.
 These professionals, who remain with our customers’ projects for months (or years) on end, ensure that a brand’s content and marketing messaging is consistently and accurately presented across all global websites, in all languages.
 This is a compelling differentiator within our industry.

 We've found that this freedom should never be used to make drastic or sudden changes to a local website.
-Rather, it's best for companies to act incrementally and make small, smart changes to its localized content through testing.
+Rather, it's best for companies to act incrementally and make small, smart changes to its localised content through testing.

 Applying these localizations should always start with a hypothesis-either based on data, or on a cultural or market-specific nuance.
 Focusing on this hypothesis ensures that changes are made prudently, and that clear, trackable KPIs are created for efficient and smart testing.

-We've also found that incremental changes help identify the true factors that might affect the optimization process.
+We've also found that incremental changes help identify the true factors that might affect the optimisation process.
 For instance: In some markets, highlighting specific product categories more prominently than others can boost engagement and conversions.
 (This is because these products are more important in some global markets than others.)
 By making judicious, methodical changes to the global website to accommodate this need, companies can more easily measure their impact.

 Case In Point

 Considering these customizations and their consistency also matters.
 For example, we operate the Spanish version of a website for a healthcare company; the site permits users to log in to a portal system.
-In the sprit of linguistic consistency, the company wanted to translate the title of this helpful portal program.
+In the sprit of linguistic consistency, the company wanted to translate the title of this helpful portal programme.

-At first glance, this makes sense; after all, the translated name of the program would be theoretically easier to understand and remember for Spanish speakers.
+At first glance, this makes sense; after all, the translated name of the programme would be theoretically easier to understand and remember for Spanish speakers.
 However, we soon discovered that despite the portal's widget being predominantly displayed on the Spanish site's home page, local users did not interact with the login widget.

 Why?
 The branding for the portal’s English name was so potent, local users were searching on-site for the English name of the portal system, not the Spanish one.
 Further, the company’s employees continued to refer to the portal’s English name while interacting with Spanish-speaking customers.

-As companies expand into new markets and consider their global branding efforts, it's often challenging to anticipate cultural nuances and the market-specific needs for localized content.
+As companies expand into new markets and consider their global branding efforts, it's often challenging to anticipate cultural nuances and the market-specific needs for localised content.
 Without reliable data and experience to test and make decisions, the process can become needlessly iterative and costly.

 But MotionPoint’s flexible platform and experts can help.
 We’ll get you into the international markets where you need to be ... and help preserve the integrity of your brand, in whatever languages those market speak.
 Contact us to learn more.